Skip to main content

 Worked example

-Scenario: Team member missed two deadlines and hasn't communicated blockers.
+Scenario: A team member missed two deadlines and did not communicate blockers early.

 Common mistake version

 "Hey, I need to talk to you about your performance.
-You've been missing deadlines and it's affecting the team.
+You have been missing deadlines and it is affecting the team.
 You need to be more proactive."

 Better version

-ManagerI want to talk through the last two sprints — specifically around the deadlines.
-I have observations to share, and I genuinely want to hear your perspective too.
+ManagerI want to talk through the last two sprints, specifically the missed deadlines.
+I have observations to share, and I want your perspective before we decide what changes.
 Sound okay?

-ManagerIn the last two sprints, deliverables came in 3–4 days late without advance notice.
+ManagerIn both sprints, deliverables came in 3-4 days late without an early flag.
 That left Sarah blocked and added pressure to the release window.

-ManagerI can tell there's something making this hard — am I right?
-What's been going on from your side?
+ManagerI can tell something is making this hard.
+What has been getting in the way from your side?

 EmployeeI was waiting on inputs from design and didn't want to raise a flag until I knew it was a real problem.

 ManagerThat makes sense — you were trying to handle it yourself.
-Here's the issue: by the time I found out, there wasn't enough time to adjust.
-So what I'd like us to try is a 24-hour heads-up if something looks at risk.
+The issue is timing: by the time I found out, there was not enough time to adjust.
+Going forward, I want a 24-hour heads-up if something looks at risk.
 Does that work?

 EmployeeYeah, I can do that.

 ManagerGreat.
 Let's check in next Friday.
-I'll send a quick summary after our call.
+I will send a short summary after this so we both have the same agreement.

 Agreed action